 We say “majority”, because there are those that use the medical profession to intentionally harm others under the disguise of helping.
-Such examples would be Dr. Harold Shipman, a general practitioner in the UK who was jailed for killing many of his patients; or psychiatry – an industry renown for huge numbers of psychiatric doctors being sent to jail for crimes, or licenses being revoked for serious medical misconduct.
+Such examples would be Dr. Harold Shipman, a doctor, jailed for killing many of his patients; or psychiatry – an industry that is rife with criminal psychiatrists.

 With that being said, medical malpractice does occur, whether intentionally or not, causing one to want to take action.
 And you will need to prove medical malpractice.